jo3rn/blockchAIn/README.md

 # Blockchain
 ## Introduction
 This course is targeted towards computer science students of the [University of Applied Sciences in Fulda](https://www.hs-fulda.de/), but you can still follow along if you are familiar with Java.
-There are accompanying videos in German: [YouTube Playlist](https://www.youtube.com/playlist?list=PLiisIVtqYuRuIy92gs0dpM-GginqDPvTM).
+There are accompanying videos in German on [PeerTube](https://tube.tchncs.de/w/p/fw7p2PZ3cWY4J6znLcmKAx) and [YouTube](https://www.youtube.com/playlist?list=PLiisIVtqYuRuIy92gs0dpM-GginqDPvTM).
 You can have a look at the slides used in the videos [here](https://jo3rn.github.io/blockchAIn/slides/).

 If you do not speak German: the important parts will be covered here in this README or with alternative resources.